roryp/accessibilitydemo/README.md

 # Accessibility Issues Demo - Learning Guide

+## 📊 Automated Accessibility Report

+This project’s GitHub Actions workflow now generates a detailed HTML accessibility report on every run.

+### How it works

+- After running automated accessibility tests, the workflow creates an `accessibility-report.html` file.
+- The report summarizes all violations for both the “issues” and “fixed” demo pages, with clear descriptions and affected elements.
+- The HTML report is uploaded as a workflow artifact for easy download and review.

+### How to view the report

+1. Push your changes or open a pull request to trigger the workflow.
+2. Go to the “Actions” tab in your GitHub repository.
+3. Select the latest workflow run.
+4. Download the `axe-results` artifact.
+5. Open `accessibility-report.html` in your browser for a full, readable summary of the results.

 This project demonstrates common web accessibility issues and their solutions.
 The goal is to help developers understand what makes websites inaccessible and how to fix these problems.

 ## 🤖 How to Recreate This Project with GitHub Copilot (Claude 4)